-- Ensure that my scholar attends school daily and arrives at school on time. - Encourage my scholar to follow the rules and regulations of the school. - Monitor my scholar's homework. - Attend parent/teacher conferences and participate, when appropriate, in discussions relating to the education of my scholar. - Volunteer in my scholar's school if time or schedule permits. - Communicate positive information regarding teachers, administration, and other campus personnel when discussing school with my scholar. - Seek information regarding my scholar's progress by conferencing with teachers and Administration, and other district personnel.
-Scholar's Responsibility: - Attend school regularly.
+- Ensure that my scholar attends school daily and arrives on time. - Encourage my scholar to follow the rules and regulations of the school. - Monitor my scholar's homework.

+- Attend parent/teacher conferences and participate, when appropriate, in discussions relating to my scholar's education. - Volunteer in my scholar's school if time or schedule permits. - Communicate positive information regarding teachers, administration, and other campus personnel when discussing school with my scholar. - Seek information regarding my scholar's progress by conferencing with teachers, Administration, and other district personnel.

+Scholar's Responsibility:

-- Complete and turn in all classroom and homework assignments on time. - Accept responsibility for my own actions. - Show respect for myself, other people, and property. - Make the effort to do my best to learn. - Resolve conflicts peacefully and grow into a good human.
+- Attend school regularly. - Complete and turn in all classroom and homework assignments on time. - Accept responsibility for my actions. - Show respect for myself, other people, and property. - Make the effort to do my best to learn. - Resolve conflicts peacefully and grow into a good human.